onzfonz/comp227/src/content/2/en/part2a.md

 ![image showing the variables and values](../../images/2/custom/live_template_variables.png)

-Click ***OK*** twice and then try it out by typing `clog` inside your `App` Javascript function and then ***Tab***.
+Click ***OK*** twice and then try it out by typing `clog` inside your `App` Javascript function and then ***Enter***.
 Then type the name of the variable `props` (or whatever other variable you have) and Tab again.
 You should notice that it will display the word you typed in two places on that line.
 First, as the name in the string for the `log` statement and then as the variable to print.
-Finally, if you have some expected value of what you think it should be at that point, you can type that in as well, and then ***Tab*** one last time.
+Finally, if you have some expected value of what you think it should be at that point, you can type that in as well, and then ***Enter*** one last time.
-You'll notice that you have this template that will provide you with a function name and line number as well as other neat values to make it easier to debug!
+You'll notice that you have this template that will provide you with a varialbe, its type, the filename and line number to make it easier to debug!

 ### JavaScript Arrays